Barbados at the Commonwealth Games

 Barbados have sent teams to fifteen Commonwealth Games.
 The first Games at which they competed were in 1954, and the only event since they have not attended was the 1986 Games.
 They have won fifteen medals, with a twenty-eight-year medal drought between 1970 and 1998.

+On 30 November 2021, Barbados became a republic since the removal of Queen Elizabeth II as head of state after 55 years as monarchy.